avilabon/MDEF_Albert/docs/term1/03-DesignStudio/03-AtlasOfWeakSignals.md

 ## Reflections

 The design space is a changing thing.
 Every project we work on, every new learning we acquire, every success and every failure can modify this space.
 My design space is organized in constellations.
 The constellations are set by concepts, elements, feelings or things that do not easily change over time, elements that have been living with me for a long time.
 These constellations are made up of small galaxies of elements related to each other.
 At the same time, there are relationships and influences between these elements that surpass the constellations.
 I think that the design space is something 'alive', something to go to regularly to refresh intentions, to modify it with new interests and feelings.
+In short, Design Space seems to me to be a very good tool in constant evolution that helps us understand and develop ourselves as designers.
+And also a good place to go when we feel a little disoriented or lacking inspiration.